raspberrypilearning/zombie-apocalypse-map/en/step_8.md

 To do this, you will need some emojis.
 You could draw your own emojis if you are feeling creative, or there are plenty to choose from on [Wikimedia commons](https://commons.wikimedia.org/wiki/Emoji).
 Save your emojis as 32px x 32px PNG files for best results.

-Here are the emojis we will use in this guide:
+Here are the emojis we will use in this guide, but you can use as many different emojis as you like.
 ![Hospital](images/hospital.png) ![Weapons](images/weapons.png) ![Zombie](images/zombie.png)

 + Decide on the emojis you will use and save the PNG image files into the same folder as your `index.html` file.
 Make sure the file names of your emoji pictures do not contain any spaces.